Understanding Zillow’s new total monthly price display: What rental housing providers need to know

 August 25, 2025

-3 min read
+5 min read

-At Zillow, we’re dedicated to giving our housing provider partners greater control, flexibility, and clarity in how rental pricing is displayed.
+At Zillow, we’re dedicated to giving our housing provider partners greater control, flexibility and clarity in how rental pricing is displayed.
 We are rolling out a new pricing capability that clearly shows renters a calculated total monthly price1 — the base rent plus fixed, required monthly fees.

-This total price will appear as the prominent price renters see, clearly marked with a "Total price" badge and checkmark, reinforcing accuracy and transparency.
+This total monthly price will appear as the prominent price renters see, clearly marked with a "Total monthly price" badge and checkmark, reinforcing accuracy and transparency.
 This enhancement not only supports evolving state regulations around fee transparency, but also reflects rising renter expectations.
 In fact, 94% of renters agree that listings should clearly display all fees upfront.

 Why this change?